polar-analytics/north-pole/README.md

     1- missing out on sales because of OOS

     2- ordering too much (which costs money: warehouse seats, cash upfront)

-## Output
+## Requirements

-Please build a python program that, when run, will do the following:
+Please develop a Python program that accomplishes the following:

-* Generate predictions of quantity sold by sku to help achieve the goals mentioned above
-* Output an appropriate quantitative estimate of the model's ability to correctly predict the metric

-You may use any python modules, libraries, or frameworks you require.
-Along with the program, please submit your analysis (e.g. in a jupyter notebook), reflecting:
-* any steps you took before modeling the data (e.g., data cleaning)
+- Demand Forecasting: generate SKU-level sales predictions to meet the goals outlined above.
+The model should provide predictions with sufficient lead time to allow for actionable decisions regarding inventory planning.

+- Actionable Insights & Recommendations: restocking Strategy: Based on your model’s predictions, provide specific recommendations on when to reorder each SKU and in what quantity.

+- Evaluation of Model Performance: Quantitatively assess the model’s accuracy in predicting SKU demand.
+Clearly communicate how well the model's predictions support the inventory planning goals.

-* the subjective design choices you made as part of the analysis (e.g., feature selection, model selection),
+- Considerations for Implementation: discuss any subjective design choices you made, such as feature selection, model selection, and parameter tuning.
+Provide an analysis of trade-offs related to these choices.

-* what trade-offs these choices reflect, and
-* what you might consider doing were you to spend more time on the challenge.
+## Deliverables

+- Python Program: a runnable script that generates the predictions and recommendations as outlined above.
+Include appropriate documentation/comments within the code.

+- Analysis Report: a Jupyter Notebook or equivalent presentation, detailing your approach, the rationale behind your decisions, and the performance evaluation.
+Ensure your analysis is comprehensive and communicates not only the technical aspects but also how the results can be used in a real-world inventory management context.

 Please, push your work to a private git repo, and share it with these two users names: ALaks96 and charbelrseif